monkin77/PFL_2/README.md

 ]).
 ```

+---

 ### Visualization of the Game State

 Initially, we provide to the User a Main Menu asking him to choose the type of game he wants to play.
-Then, if the game chosen was Player against an AI, we provide a second menu asking him to choose the level of the AI.
-Finally, we ask him the Army which he wants to play, that can either be `Ninjas` or `Samurai`.
-Those Armies are represented as, respectively, `N` and `S`.
+Then, if the game chosen was Player against an AI, we provide a second menu asking him to choose the Army which he wants to command, that can either be `Ninjas` or `Samurai`.
+Those Armies are represented as, respectively, `N` and `S` in the board.
+Finally, we ask him the level of the AI, which can be `easy` or `hard`.
 This way, we can show to the User the current GameState, using the following predicates:

 - `symbol`, that converts the internal representation to how we will show to the User the elements of the game